 - Leave one light switch turned “on”, so you’ll be able to tell if the power comes back.

 - Call 105 to report the power cut to your network distributor.

 Or if it’s just a problem in your home, first check your fuse box, to see if a switch has been tripped.
 If not:

-Leave one light switch in the “on” position so you can see if the power comes back on.
+- Leave one light switch turned on so you can see if the power comes back on.

-If you have a prepayment meter, check that it’s topped up.
+- If you have a Pay As You Go meter, check that it’s topped up.
 Empty?
 That could be the cause of your problem, and you’ll need to activate your emergency credit, or top it up with cash.

 If that doesn’t work, or if there seems to be a fault but you don’t know what it is, it’s time to call an electrician.
 Don’t attempt to do any electrical work yourself.

 Experiencing a power cut?
 Check out our detailed guide to learn what to do, and how to report it

 Who should I contact in case of a power cut?

 Your first port of call is to alert your Distribution Network Operator, or DNO.
 You can find out how to contact them by calling the National Power Cut Helpline on 105.
 This free helpline will connect you to your DNO.